We Tried Google Ads for an Outdoor App. It Didn't Work.

 Common questions.

-Roughly $140 to acquire a paying subscriber, against a $34.99 yearly first-year LTV.
-That math doesn't work for a single-tier outdoor app even with optimistic multi-year retention assumptions.
+No. The cost to acquire a paying subscriber came in well above what a $34.99 yearly subscription (or $7.99 a month) can support — and that's before platform fees.
+The math doesn't work for a niche outdoor app at our scale, even with optimistic multi-year retention assumptions.

 Did any keywords actually convert?

-Brand-defensive keywords (variations of 'baseline maps' itself) did fine, but they would have come in organically anyway.
-Generic terms like 'fishing app' and 'hunting GPS' burned budget on tire-kickers.
+Brand-defensive keywords (variations of 'baseline maps' itself) did fine, but those people would likely have found us organically anyway.
+Generic terms like 'fishing app' and 'hunting GPS' burned budget on curious browsers, not buyers.

 What did you do instead?

-We turned off paid acquisition and put all of that time into talking to users — voice memos, DMs, the in-app feedback box, the Development Queue.
-Word-of-mouth converted at roughly eight times the rate of paid clicks.
+We turned off paid acquisition and put that time into talking to users — DMs, the in-app feedback box, and the Development Queue.
+Word-of-mouth consistently brought in more qualified users than the paid clicks did.

 Would you ever try paid ads again?

-Maybe — but only with creative tied to a specific Founder story or a specific shipped feature.
+Maybe — but only with creative tied to a specific shipped feature or a specific real story, aimed at a regional cohort we already know converts.
 Generic 'best fishing app' ad copy will keep losing to community word-of-mouth in our category.

 Built together